 DERs are electricity-producing resources or controllable loads that are connected to a local distribution system or connected to a host facility within the local distribution system.

 DERs can include solar panels, combined heat and power plants, electricity storage, small natural gas-fuelled generators, electric vehicles and controllable loads, such as HVAC systems and electric water heaters.
 These resources are typically smaller in scale than the traditional generation facilities that serve most of Ontario demand.

 Growing Impact Leads to New Challenges and Opportunities

-Source: Progress Report on Contracted Electricity Supply, Second Quarter 2018.
+Source: Progress Report on Contracted Electricity Supply, First Quarter 2019.

 Output from DERs offsets the need for supply from the province-wide system.
 This is creating new opportunities and challenges for the electricity sector.

 DERs can offer greater customer choice – the IESO has heard from some communities, through the regional planning process, a preference for DERs to address regional demand growth or to replace aging assets.
 DERs may also present opportunities to optimize overall system investments and provide a range of grid services.

 However, increasing DERs creates a more decentralized electricity system and changes the traditional dynamic between local distribution systems and the province-wide transmission system.
 This creates a need to understand the impact on the transmission-distribution interface, which the IESO, local distribution companies, and other stakeholders are exploring through the Grid-LDC Interoperability Standing Committee.
 Collaboration is required to ensure the IESO can effectively forecast and have visibility of DER activity, benefit from the provision of reliability services, and explore opportunities to incorporate them into electricity markets.